dtcenter/METplotpy/docs/Contributors_Guide/new_plot.rst

 Adding a New Plot
 *****************

+1.
-1. Generate a Github Issue
+Generate a GitHub issue.

+2.
-2. Create a Feature Branch in the Github Repository
+Create a feature branch in the GitHub repository.

+3.
-3. Place all code in the appropriate locations:
+Place all code in the appropriate locations:

 a.
-METplus/metplus/plots vs METplus/metplus/contributed for source
+*metplotpy/plots* vs *metplotpy/contributed* for source
 code used to create the plot

    b.
 Sample Data with Tests in METplotpy/test/*plotname* directory